 Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact III.
 Air Quality.
-Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? Ŋ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or State ambient air quality standard?
+Where available, quality management district or air p following determinations.
+Would the pollution control a) Conflict with or obstruct implementation of the applicable air quality plan? $\Sigma$ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or State ambient air quality standard?
 V c) Expose sensitive receptors to substantial pollutant concentrations? Ŋ d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? Ŋ